Important notice before reading this post

 Candidate’s Requirements

-The employee must have one of the nationalities among this list of countries that have signed a trading treaty with the US.
+The employee must be a national of one of the countries listed below that has signed a trading treaty with the US.

 A candidate eligible for the E-1 / E-2 Essential Employee visa:

-– must be the same nationality of the investor(s) or company(is) that has(ve) majority ownership of the U.S. business of a company that has signed a trading treaty with the US, here the list of countries;
+– must be the same nationality of the investor(s) or company(is) that has(ve) majority ownership of the U.S. business of a company that has signed a trading treaty with the US.
+Here is the list of countries;

-– will be a manager/supervisor or a worker with special skills making him or her essential to the running of the business.
+– Will be a manager/supervisor or a worker with special skills that make him or her essential to running the business.

 Entities’ Requirements